• HOME

 PASTORS, COMMUNITY & CHURCH LEADERS

-If you are a director or minister to singles I hope you will consider this meaningful and practical approach for single mothers.
+If you are a director or minister to singles, we hope you will consider this meaningful and practical approach for single mothers.
 We believe that single mothers are one of the most overlooked and disenfranchised individuals in our communities and most likely in our churches as well.
 By encouraging them we also minister to their children who are often fatherless.

 “Defend the poor and fatherless.”

-SMORE for Women is designed to provide all the guidelines necessary to host a Single Mom Day of Blessings.
-I am available to facilitate the process for your first Day of Blessings.
+SMORE for Women has designed all the guidelines necessary to host a Single Mom Day of Blessings.
 We suggest that Day takes place in a home when possible.
 If this is not possible the church facilities can be adapted to offer the intimate setting required.
 We have also hosted in community rooms of apartment complexes.
 Guests are limited to just the number that can be served there.
 There should only be as many guests as there are hostesses.
-I provide the instructional materials.
-A booklet, called Seed Packets, containing stories, articles, and information about the theme of the Day of Blessings is also provided for the moms.
+We provide the instructional materials.

 We would be delighted to show you how to create a day with blessings, treats, and encouragement for deserving single mothers.
 We even fill-in as hostesses if you need us to.

-I will be available for no fee except expenses for travel and lodging.
+I can be available to facilitate your first Day of Blessings for no fee except expenses for travel and lodging.
 This is a passion and calling for me.
-It is time that single mothers received the encouragement they so need from the community.
+It is time that single mothers received the encouragement they so need from the community including the church.
+I will gladly explain in more depth when you contact me.

 Gail Cawley Showalter